Mel Karmazin: Career

 After school, he worked for Columbia Broadcasting System selling ads for their radio division.
 In the late 1960s, Karmazin left to work for the broadcasting company Metromedia.
-At Metromedia, Karmazin presided over New York's WNEW-AM (now WBBR) and WNEW-FM when he was approached to run Infinity Broadcasting in 1981.
+At Metromedia, Karmazin presided over New York's WNEW (now WBBR) and WNEW-FM when he was approached to run Infinity Broadcasting in 1981.
 Soon after he would add fellow New York stations WKTU and WFAN into Infinity's stable.
 WFAN morning talent Don Imus often referred to Karmazin on the air, never by name, but by the nickname "The Zen Master".

 Karmazin ran Infinity for 15 years, then sold the company to Westinghouse, then the parent of CBS.
 For most of his career he has been known as a "Wall Street darling" for his ability to drive up the price of his various companies' stock.
 "The joke about him was that he was so pushy that advertisers used to buy airtime from Mel just to get him out of their office," according to a Fortune magazine article.
 When Infinity merged with CBS Corporation in January 1997, Karmazin would first head CBS Radio as chairman and CEO.
-By May of the same year he would become Chairman and Chief Executive Officer of the CBS Station Group, overseeing the network's radio and television properties.
-He served as President and Chief Operating Officer of CBS Corporation from April 1998 until January 1999.
+By May of the same year he would become chairman and chief executive officer of the CBS Station Group, overseeing the network's radio and television properties.
+He served as president and chief operating officer of CBS Corporation from April 1998 until January 1999.
 Viacom, a media conglomerate that includes CBS, UPN, MTV, BET, Comedy Central, Paramount Pictures and Showtime, absorbed CBS Corporation as of 2000.

 As an executive of an even bigger conglomerate, Karmazin and Viacom chief Sumner Redstone had many differences, leading to Karmazin's resignation in May 2004.
 Karmazin later said he didn't get along with Redstone and found it difficult to be "No. 2" at a company, but particularly under Redstone.
 The two executives continued to snipe at each other through the media even a year after Karmazin left Viacom.

 Karmazin became the CEO of Sirius in November 2004.
 He was a strong supporter of radio personality Howard Stern at Viacom, and Karmazin joined Sirius Radio shortly after the company signed Stern.
 In his first year at Sirius, Fortune magazine reported in November 2005, Karmazin reached deals with Ford and BMW to include the company's radios in their new cars and helped launch Sirius's first portable music player (both initiatives were in the wake of Sirius's rival, XM Radio, pioneering those moves).
 He also recruited Martha Stewart to Sirius, acquired the programming rights to NASCAR, and raised $500 million in debt financing.

 Karmazin was inducted into the Broadcasting Hall of Fame, the National Radio Hall of Fame, a recipient of the National Association of Broadcasters National Radio Award, and the IRTS Gold Medal.

-Karmazin's reported 2012 pay and severance from Sirius XM amounted to over $255 Million.
+Karmazin's reported 2012 pay and severance from Sirius XM amounted to over $255 million.